 - That you are in some process of inner exploration, including ways of tending your own grief

-- That you have attended at least one Grief Tending workshop with us, preferably longer than one day, so you have a sense of our work and approach.
+- That you have attended at least one Grief Tending workshop with us, preferably longer than one day, so you have a sense of our work and approach and have done a deep journey of grief yourself.

 - That you are resourced and supported so you can participate in and help to hold processes that invite the sharing of feelings, vulnerability and self exploration with others.